iminthethickofit21/bunch-of-python-scripts-/README.md

-# bunch-of-python-scripts-
+DISCLAIMER
+Do not use these scripts for anything iliegal.
-its literally just a bunch of python scripts im not responsible for any iliegal stuff done with this all of these were literally created by chat gpt skibdi toilet
+I am not responsible for anything done with this script.
+I strongly ask you to NOT actually try to use these on someone.
+Use it on a old laptop or something, not a actual persorn.